JadeBott/Cadburys-Bypass/README.md

 ## Notice

 This project is for educational purposes.
-We do not encourage or endorce using this tool
+We do not encourage or endorse using this tool